richardsc/richardsc.github.io/_posts/2019-01-06-the-physics-of-the-ocean-cleanup.md

 Of course, the Stokes' solution describes the motion of the water parcels being moved by the wave.
 For those water parcels to then have an effect on anything *in* the water, one would need to consider the various components of force/impulse/momentum (i.e. our buddy Sir Isaac Newton).
 Needless to say, it seems obvious that a smallish piece of neutrally buoyant plastic will respond to the Stokes drift much more readily than a 600m long floating cylinder with a large mass (and therefore large inertia).

 This alone could be enough to quash the idea of a passive propagating collection system.
-Mr Slat?

 ### Ekman currents